yichenchong/i_for_eyesore/README.md

 ## Getting Started

 If you are not planning to actively develop, please try to install the extension from the Chrome Web Store.
-It is my hope that

 (This is not currently published yet, but pending approval)

-To run this repository from its source code, just load it as an unpacked session
+To run this repository from its source code, run `node build.mjs` or `npm run build`, which should convert this root directory into a valid unpacked extension, which can then be loaded via `chrome://extensions` in Developer Mode.

 ### Prerequisites